- The Initial Question

 So the best protection an author can get against having the gender of characters changed as a result of the NEROPA check (or other tools that may exist) is to incorporate the concept of neutral roles parity in their their own script development and their writing process.

 Just as a reminder, here are some of my evaluations of six prime time tv film spots from 2015, from the two main German channels (ARD and ZDF).
 From left to right it‘s the first roles of the cast list, the main casts (as published by the tv channels) and then two figures that show the imbalance from another perspective.
-Each of the roughly 35 films per weekday that has twice as many or more films of one gender is depicted.
+Each of the roughly 35 films per weekday that has twice as many or more roles of one gender is depicted.

 What I find quite remarkable in the findings for the ZDF Sunday evening, the so-called heart cinema films (Herzkino): there are 100 % female leads / first roles on the list and a relatively balanced overall cast situation.
 There are six films with 2 to 3,5 times more male roles, but no films with twice as many females.
 Why don‘t we see this in the rerverse situation, i.e. in a group where the films with male leads are dominant?
 For example the ZDF Monday films (the so-called tv movies of the week / FERNSEHFILM DER WOCHE) and the ARD Sunday films (TATORTE / crime scene – cop drama), there we have main casts with more than 60 % male roles and 11 and 13 films with twice as many and more male roles – 11 times / 4 times as many as the peaks.